We love new questions!

 With a bit of time and dedication put towards improving your gut health you will feel great and see results in all aspects of your health.

-If you have not done so already its very worthwhile improving your diet by removing gluten, refined sugars, seed oils and trans fats etc. Replace inflammatory foods with healing foods, like fermented vegetables (i.e sauerkraut, kimchi).
-Eat lots of leafy greens and add PRE-BIOTICS to your diet.
-Treat any intestinal pathogens (such as parasites) that may be present.
-Take steps to manage stress, maybe try yoga or meditation.
+If you have not done so already its worthwhile improving your diet by removing gluten, refined sugars, seed oils and trans fats.
+Replace inflammatory foods with healing foods, like fermented vegetables (i.e sauerkraut, kimchi), eat lots of leafy greens and add pre-biotics to your diet.
+Treat any intestinal pathogens (such as parasites) that may be present and take steps to manage stress, maybe try yoga or meditation.

 When is the best time to take Bio-Live?